Atlanta’s SalesLoft raises $100M for its digital sales platform, now valued at $1.1B – TechCrunch

 Another shift has been in terms of the kinds of customers SalesLoft works with.
 The company originally was focused on the mid-market, but that has changed with more larger enterprises also coming on board.
 Google, LinkedIn (which backs SalesLoft and is in a strategic partnership with it), Cisco, Dell and IBM are all customers, and Porter said that more “mainstream” businesses like Cargil, 3M and Standard & Poor are also increasingly becoming clients.

 That is leading the startup to building out bigger solutions, beyond the basic pitch of “sales engagement” that has been SalesLoft’s mainstay up to now.
-The company competes against a plethora of others including of Clari, Chorus.ai, Gong, Conversica, Afiniti and Outreach, as well as biggies like Salesforce.
-Outreach, notably, had a big mid-Covid round of its own, raising at a $1.3 billion valuation in June last year, a mark of that wider market demand.
+The company competes against a plethora of others, including Clari, Chorus.ai, Gong, Conversica, Afiniti and Outreach, as well as biggies like Salesforce.
+Outreach, notably, had a big mid-COVID round of its own, raising at a $1.3 billion valuation in June last year, a mark of that wider market demand.
 Porter notes that SalesLoft’s big selling point is that it offers an increasingly end-to-end sales solution to customers, meaning less shopping around.